Estimating the Mixing Time of Ergodic Markov Chains: Abstract

 \section{Abstract}

-We address the problem of estimating the mixing time $\tmix$ of an arbitrary ergodic finite-state Markov chain from a single trajectory of length $m$.
-The reversible case was addressed by \citet{hsu2019}, who left the general case as an open problem.
+We address the problem of estimating the mixing time $\tmix$ of an arbitrary ergodic finite Markov chain from a single trajectory of length $m$.
+The reversible case was addressed by \citet{hsu-mixing-ext}, who left the general case as an open problem.
 In the reversible case, the analysis is greatly facilitated by the fact that the Markov operator is self-adjoint, and Weyl's inequality allows for a dimension-free perturbation analysis of the empirical eigenvalues.
-As \citeauthor{hsu2019} point out, in the absence of reversibility (which induces asymmetric pair probabilities matrices), the existing perturbation analysis has a worst-case exponential dependence on the number of states $d$.
+As \citeauthor{hsu-mixing-ext} point out, in the absence of reversibility (and hence, the non-symmetry of the pair probabilities matrix), the existing perturbation analysis has a worst-case exponential dependence on the number of states $d$.
 Furthermore, even if an eigenvalue perturbation analysis with better dependence on $d$ were available, in the non-reversible case the connection between the spectral gap and the mixing time is not nearly as straightforward as in the reversible case.
-Our key insight is to estimate the {\em pseudo-spectral gap} $\pssg$ instead, which allows us to overcome the loss of symmetry and to achieve a polynomial dependence on the minimal stationary probability $\pimin$ and $\pssg$.
-Additionally, in the reversible case, we obtain simultaneous nearly (up to logarithmic factors) minimax rates in $\tmix$ and precision $\eps$, closing a gap in \citeauthor{hsu2019}, who treated $\eps$ as constant in the lower bounds.
-Finally, we construct fully empirical confidence intervals for $\pssg$, which shrink to zero at a rate of roughly $1/\sqrt m$, and improve the state of the art in even the reversible case.
+Our key insight is to estimate the {\em pseudo-spectral gap} instead, which allows us to overcome the loss of self-adjointness and to achieve a polynomial dependence on $d$ and the minimal stationary probability $\pimin$.
+Additionally, in the reversible case, we obtain simultaneous nearly (up to logarithmic factors) minimax rates in $\tmix$ and precision $\eps$, closing a gap in \citeauthor{hsu-mixing-ext}, who treated $\eps$ as constant in the lower bounds.
+Finally, we construct fully empirical confidence intervals for the pseudo-spectral gap, which shrink to zero at a rate of roughly $1/\sqrt m$, and improve the state of the art in even the reversible case.